Germany: Hate speech, threats against politicians rise | DW | 09.02.2021

 "The federal police have advised us to report every single incident, however small," said Mihalic, herself a former police officer.
 "But it always depends on the individual parliamentarian.
 I know colleagues who receive threatening messages and say, 'I'm not going to let myself be intimidated and I won't take it seriously,' and then throw it away.
 And I always tell them: No, report it to the police.
 It's important that those things are registered, so the police can assess situations better."

-And, yet, the danger for regional politicians and political volunteers is arguably greater.
-Just how stark the risks have become were shown by the murder of Lübcke on his own porch in 2019, or the stabbing of Henriette Reker during her campaign for mayor of Cologne in 2015 — both acts carried out by racist extremists.
+The danger for regional politicians and political volunteers is often greater.
+Just how stark the risks have become were shown by the murder of Walter Lübcke, the governor of the Kassel administrative district, on his own porch in 2019 and the stabbing of Henriette Reker during her campaign for mayor of Cologne in 2015 — both acts carried out by racist extremists.
 State and municipal politicians may be less in the public eye, but they are also "completely defenseless," Mihalic said.